DiamondLightSource/FastCS/Charts/README.md

 This directory contains Helm charts for deploying FastCS services.

-TODO: The implementation of helm charts in this repo is intended to be general purpose and is a proposed solution for the `python-copier-template`.

 ## Github Actions

 This folder works in tandem with [_helm.yml](../.github/workflows/_helm.yml) github actions workflow which: